Essays in Ephesians #20, Part 1

 But— enough of my eighty plus year digressions—

 Temptations and doubts are nothing new.
 Satan tempted our first parents.
 Satan tempted our Lord.
-Of course Satan would use the world, the flesh, and all the little devils he could muster to tempt each one of us to doubt God and—with arrogant double-mindedness—he continues to tempt us to presume that we might even be like God.
+Of course Satan would use the world, the flesh, and all the little devils he could muster to tempt each one of us to doubt God and—with arrogant double-mindedness—he continues to tempt men and women to think that they might even be gods themselves.

 The very idea that God is humble is difficult to accept.
-The thought that we might be like Paul, who saw himself as “the least of all saints”, or the reality that we might be looked upon as less than nothing in another person’s eyes can be painful—especially coming from a boss or a family member—and more especially when we might believe in our own heart of hearts that we are smarter or right and they are foolish or wrong.
-The sting, dear ones, when it comes, is from our pride.
+Thoughts of being like Paul, who saw himself as “the least of all saints” or the can be painful—especially if others think we might be the least of all saints too.
+The temptation to judge those looking down on us as less intelligent, or foolish or wrong can hit us like a knee-jerk reaction. .
+Uh – Oh.
+Ouch!
+And of course we deserve the sting to our own pride.
 Embracing the humility of Paul and of Jesus Christ, who emptied Himself of all but love, is counter-cultural.
 It smacks of poor self-esteem and low self-image, of self-rejection, self-hatred, an orphan-spirit, abandonment and all those confidence draining accusations that send men and women to put on masks, join support groups or seek psychological counseling.

 The idea that we might be greatly beloved by God is also counter-cultural.
 The truth is that God loves us enough to die for us.
 He loves us enough to give us gifts of grace, peace, divine power and the unsearchable—yes—the fathomless, endless, glorious unsearchable riches of Christ.